Matviy Andreyev

 Winter view on a ridge with polonyna Krasna.
 Kolochava, Carpathians, Ukraine

-A lovely-looking barn some 300 meters above the village.
-It is a mystery how the materials and tools have been lifted up here.
-The road to this place requires a heavy-duty specialized vehicle, as per my opinion.
-This is just a simple barn, but there are more serious electrified houses nearby.
-My only version is that people have been using tractors like «Prykarpatets» during dry season to build here.
+Everything seemed an eye-candy to me there.
+For example, this simple barn some 300 meters above the village.
+It was a mystery to me how the materials and tools have been delivered up here.
+The road to this place required a heaviest-duty specialized vehicle, as per my opinion.
+This was just a simple barn, of course, but there were more serious electrified houses nearby.
+My only version was that people have been using tractors like «Prykarpatets» during dry season in order to build houses here.

 A wooden barn over the village bearing a hiking route marking.
 Kolochava, Carpathians, Ukraine

-I've said that every step up this climb changes the view.
+I've said that every step up this climb changed the view.
 Here is why I aborted my badly-prepared mission.
-This is just 100 meters above the barn.
+This was just 100 meters above the barn.
 A radical change, ain't it.
 Visibility inside this cloud was not greater than 10 meters.

 Inside a cloud.
 Climbing Strymba in winter.
 Kolochava, Carpathians, Ukraine